Jaya Prakash Reddy

+Jaya Prakash Reddy (8 May 1946 – 8 September 2020) was an Indian actor who predominantly appeared in Telugu films and theatre.

+Early life and career

+Since Jaya Prakash Reddy’s father was a sub-inspector, he was brought up at different places in Rayalaseema.
+He moved to Guntur, where he completed his Bachelor's of Education and worked as a lecturer and in theatre.

-Jaya Prakash Reddy (8 May 1946 – 8 September 2020) was an Indian actor who predominantly appeared in Telugu films.
-Born in Sirvel of Andhra Pradesh, he came into the limelight with the film Samarasimha Reddy (1999) where he played the role of Veera Raghava Reddy.
+After seeing him perform for the play Gupchup in Nalgonda, Dasari Narayana Rao gave him a role in Brahma Puthrudu (1988).
+He came into the limelight with the film Samarasimha Reddy (1999) where he played the role of Veera Raghava Reddy.
 He acted as an antagonist in several films such as Jayam Manade Raa (2000) and Chennakesava Reddy (2002).
 Later in his career, he was also featured in many comic roles.
+He created a series of plays titled Nela Nela JP tho in 2014 at the Sri Venkateswara Vignana Mandiram in Guntur.

 He died of cardiac arrest at his home in Guntur on 8 September 2020, at the age of 74.
-He was honoured with Special Jury Award (Alexander) for his contribution to Tollywood at the 16th Santosham Film Awards.